muxinc/simple-local-video-test-server/public/short-form-tests/v1/README.md

 If you don't have a favorite way of doing this, try HexFiend

 You want to find the 'Duration' in the `mvhd` box.
 It's 4 bytes long, and starts 16 bytes after the type field (`mvhd`).
-The timebase is immediately before it, so make sure your duration is in those units.
+The timescale is immediately before it, so make sure your duration is in those units.